Skip to content

 File Entries

-Use known fixed size and are 4 byte aligned to improve parsing speed; size 20-24 bytes per item depending on variant.
+Use known fixed size and are word aligned to improve parsing speed; size 20-24 bytes per item depending on variant.

 Implicit Property: Chunk Count